Fudantopology/Fudantopology.github.io/index.md

   conditions on the measured laminations are translated into the conditions on the existence of a square summable flow function on $\mathcal{G}$.

-  This is a joint work with Charles Bordanave and Dragomir Šarić.
+  This is a joint work with Charles Bordenave and Dragomir Šarić.

 - Apr.
 10